 7 Most Unusual Festivals Found Only in Japan

 Japan is a land of festivity, with an estimated number of 200,000 festivals held in a year.
 Whenever you visit this amazing country, you'll find something being celebrated somewhere.
-For example, the most common summer fireworks festival, the traditional festival celebrated with paradise, or some that are quite unique and unexpected.
-Here is a list of the 7 most peculiar festivals (matsuri) of this nation, hopefully giving you some inspiration for planning your Japan trip to Japan and making it a fun and exciting experience.
+For example, the most common summer fireworks festival with parades, or some that are quite unique and unexpected.
+Here is a list of the 7 most peculiar festivals (matsuri) in Japan, hope these unusual Japanese festivals give you some inspiration for planning your fun and exciting Japan tour.

 Date: May 5